yunginnanet/prox5/README.md

 Prox5 will then store the endpoint's outward appearing IP address and mark it as valid for use.

+### Rate Limiting

+Using [Rate5](https://github.com/yunginnanet/Rate5), prox5 naturally reduces the frequency of proxies that fail to validate.
+It does this by reducing the frequency proxies are accepted into the validation pipeline the more they fail to verify.
+This is not yet adjustable, but will be soon.
+See the documentation for Rate5, and the source for prox5 (defs.go is a good place to start) for more details.

 ### The Secret Sauce

 What makes Prox5 special is largely the Mystery Dialer.
 This dialer satisfies the net.Dialer interface.
 Upon using the dialer to connect to and endpoint, Prox5: